Rootthecause/DCDC/README.md

 a converter with PCB transformer in the MHz range might also be possible.

-# Does and dont's
+# Do's and dont's
 ## General
-- Not as much as Possible, but as much as needed (words from a friend).
+- Not as much as possible, but as much as needed (words from a friend).
 - If you don't test to the limits, you don't know where they are.
 - Always start with low Voltage/Power and slowly increase it.
 - Figure out what measurements and values (step size) are important.